NovySan/unl-digifab/sessions/week5.md

 **Venus of Willendorf** (25000bce) [stl file](https://www.myminifactory.com/object/3d-print-venus-of-willendorf-at-the-naturhistorisches-museum-vienna-austria-11455) from Scan the World on myminifactory

 ### Description
 You are going to combine a 3d scanned object with a base and text to make a small trophy (< 3" x 3" x 3").
+Try to come up with some interesting combination between text, object, and base.

 1. Find a 3d model you want to work with.
 See references below.
 It does not have to be a historical artifact.
 2. Import your scanned object into Rhino.
 3. Create an extruded base